 Any student or group of students from the International Science and Engineering Fair approved counties (Jefferson and Belmont in Ohio; Hancock, Brooke, Ohio, Marshall, Tyler, and Wetzel in West Virginia).

-Registration for the fair.
+Registration for the fair, including associated fee.
 Additionally, all projects must be accompanied by the appropriate INTEL ISEF forms.
 All projects require the following forms: Checklist for Adult Sponsor/Safety Assessment form, Research Plan (1A), and Approval form (1B).
 The Wizard at the forms link: https://societyforscience.org/isef/rulesandguidelines will enable each participant to determine other forms pertinent to the project.
 West Liberty University has both an SRC and IRB human subjects committee for projects requiring approval before experimentation can begin.

-The Regional Science and Engineering Fair will be held in Campbell Hall and Kelly Theater, respectively, on West Liberty’s main campus.
+The Regional Science and Engineering Fair will be held in Campbell Hall and College Hall Auditorium, respectively, on West Liberty’s main campus.
 Students in grades 6 – 12 will compete for category awards and special awards.